mindspore-lab/mindcv/docs/en/how_to_guides/feature_extraction.md

 In this tutorial, you will learn how to apply feature extraction to the models in MindCV.
 In real deep learning model projects, we often exploit classic CV backbones, such as ResNet, VGG, for the purposes of better performance and fast development.
 Generally, using only the final output of backbones is not enough.
 We need outputs from intermediate layers, which act as multi-level abstractions of the input, to help further boost the performance of our downstream tasks.
 To this end, we have designed a mechanism for extracting multi-level features from backbones in MindCV.
 At the time of composing this tutorial, MindCV has supported extracting features with this mechanism from ResNet, MobileNetV3, ConvNeXt, ResNeST, EfficientNet, RepVGG, HRNet, and ReXNet.
-For more details of the feature extraction mechanism, please refer to [`FeatureExtractWrapper`](https://github.com/DexterJZ/mindcv/blob/main/mindcv/models/features.py#L36).
+For more details of the feature extraction mechanism, please refer to [`FeatureExtractWrapper`](https://github.com/mindspore-lab/mindcv/blob/main/mindcv/models/features.py#L36).

 This tutorial will help you learn how to add some a piece of code to extracting features from the rest of backbones.
 There are mainly two steps to achieve this:

 1. In `__init__()` of a model, register the intermediate layers whose outputted feature needs to be extracted in `self.feature_info`.
 2. Add a wrapper function for model creation.
-3. Pass `feature_only=True` and `out_indices` to [`create_model()`](https://github.com/DexterJZ/mindcv/blob/main/mindcv/models/model_factory.py#L7).
+3. Pass `feature_only=True` and `out_indices` to [`create_model()`](https://github.com/mindspore-lab/mindcv/blob/main/mindcv/models/model_factory.py#L7).

 ## Layer Registration

-There are mainly three types of model implementation There are mainly three possible scenarios when implementing code for feature extraction in MindCV, i.e.,
+There are mainly three possible scenarios when implementing code for feature extraction in MindCV, i.e.,
 * a model with separate sequential module for each layer,
 * a model with one sequential module for all layers, and